 Pixel-GCM.
 Based on the raw pixel images of the alien figures, we use a deep convolutional neural net (CNN) to extract features of our visual stimuli.
-A pre-trained 50-layer ResNet (He et al., 2015) is used to encode all images into vectorized representations.
+A pre-trained 50-layer ResNet (He et al. 2015) is used to encode all images into vectorized representations.
 There is only one distance function and weight, based on the cosine distance between two feature vectors.
+Outfitted with the CNN encoder, this version of the GCM model can directly process the same visual stimuli that were presented to participants.
+As a result, this model utilizes image-based (as opposed to symbolic structure-based) representations to make categorization judgments.

 String-GCM.
 Based on string representations of the alien figures, we use a weighted Levenshtein distance to measure the similarity between exemplars.
-For every image, its string format is a concatenation of 3 substrings that separately encode 1) shape primitive types, 2) attachment configurations, and 3) overall orientation.
-For example, an alien figure consisting of two primitives p_1 and p_2 connected according to their 1^{st} allowable configuration and rotated to 180° can represented in the string format as " $(p_1p_2) + 1 + 180$ ".
-We fit different weight parameters w_1 , w_2 , and w_3 for each type of substring, and thus the overall distance $\sum_j^m w_j \cdot d_j(y, x_i)$ is a weighted average of the Levenshtein distances between each pair of corresponding substrings.
+This version of the GCM model assumes a direct correspondence between each image input and its symbolic representation.
+For every image, its string format is a concatenation of 3 substrings that separately encode (1) shape primitive types, (2) attachment configurations, and (3) overall orientation.
+For example, an alien figure consisting of two primitives p_1 and p_2 connected according to their 1st allowable configuration and rotated to 180° can represented in the string format as " $(p_1p_2) + 1 + 180$ ".
+We fit different weight parameters w_1 , w_2 , and w_3 for each type of substring, and thus the overall distance $\sum{j}^{m} w_j \cdot d_j(y, x_i)$ is a weighted average of the Levenshtein distances between each pair of corresponding substrings.